SHMEM: Disadvantages

 In first years SHMEM was accessible only on some Cray Research machines (later additionally on SGI) equipped with special networks, limiting library widespread and being vendor lock-in (for example, Cray Research recommended to partially rewrite MPI programs to combine both MPI and shmem calls, which make the program non-portable to other clear-MPI environment).

 SHMEM was not defined as standard, so there were created several incompatible variants of SHMEM libraries by other vendors.
 Libraries had different include file names, different management function names for starting PEs or getting current PE id, and some functions were changed or not supported.

-Some SHMEM routines were designed according to CRAY T3D architecture limitations, for example reductions and broadcasts could be started only on subsets of PEs with size being power of two.

-Variants of SHMEM libraries can run on top of any MPI library, even when a cluster has only non-rdma optimized Ethernet, however the performance will be typically worse than other enhanced networking protocols.
+Variants of SHMEM libraries can run on top of any MPI library, even when a cluster has only non-RDMA optimized Ethernet, however the performance will be typically worse than other enhanced networking protocols.